tlswg/tls13-spec/draft-ietf-tls-tls13.md

 "pre_shared_key" extension indicating the selected identity.

-Clients MUST verify that the server's selected_identity is within the range supplied by the client, that the same cipher suite was selected and that the, "key_share", and
+Clients MUST verify that the server's selected_identity is within the range supplied by the client, that the server selected the cipher suite associated with the PSK, and that the "key_share", and
 "signature_algorithms" extensions are consistent with the indicated ke_modes and auth_modes values.
 If these values are not consistent, the client MUST abort the handshake with an "illegal_parameter" alert.